Puffins – life and breading of puffins. Is there profit in it ?

 Puffins (Puffin Arctica) perched on the edge of a cliff.

 Failing to be able to dig a burrow, puffins can build a rudimentary ‘nest’ among the rocks of a cliff or under a rock overhang.
 The best nesting sites (and the first built) are located at the top of the cliffs facing the sea, insofar as they are inaccessible to predators and close enough to an area where the bird can arise, in order to limit the chances of a Seagull pursuit when they return to the nest the beak full of fish to feed their young.
-(Vik, Iceland, August 2007) We are sure you would like to visit and discover more with this our post.
+(Vik, Iceland, August 2007) We are sure you would like to visit and discover more about the Delta Marsh Birding Festival with this post.

 Puffin (Puffin Arctica) bringing twigs of herbs in his burrow.